Mister-SOSA/stl-measure.py/README.md

 ## ⚙️ Installation

 No support for PyPi yet, and thus you cannot install this module with `pip install`.
 Maybe I will do this in the future.
-For now, just download from Releases and import it manually.
+For now, just download the repo and place the `stlmeasure.py` file in your project directory.

 ## 🔧 Usage & Examples